 The GCSE with AQA is assessed by final end of course exams in the four skills in either foundation or higher (no mixing of tiers).
+WHICH subjects should I have an aptitude in?
 You should have an interest in the way the French language works and in the culture of French speaking countries.

-France and the other French speaking countries make up an economically successful part of the global economy so French speakers are highly sought after by British employers.
+WHERE could this subject take me in the future?
+France and the other French speaking countries make up an economically successful part of the global economy, so French speakers are highly sought after by British employers.
 If you learn French, being able to speak the language will put you in high demand when you look for a job in the future.
 Careers for which being a French speaker would be an advantage include: medical assistant, doctor, receptionist, personal assistant, human resources manager, social worker, teacher, private tutor, Border Agency staff, journalist, civil servant and flight attendant to name but a few!
 Being able to offer French as a skill will open up many more opportunities for you.

-Miss Howgill and Mrs Pearce will be happy to answer any queries about the GCSE French course.
+WHO do I need to speak to for more information?
+Mr Darby and Miss Howgill will be happy to answer any queries about the GCSE French course.
 "I chose to continue with French to A level because I loved the course and being able to speak the language much more fluently.
 I have combined it with business studies and was delighted to successfully get a place on my chosen university course."

-"I have always

-enjoyed learning

-languages and think

-that doing a language

-module at university

-will give me the

-advantage over other

-applicants for jobs

-later on."
+"I have always enjoyed learning languages and think that doing a language module at university will give me the advantage over other applicants for jobs later on."
 "I love France and French music, and want to spend a year abroad when I am studying French and Spanish at university."
+French Fast Track WHAT is this subject about?